You are here

 You can use any Generative AI tool you wish.
 As of July 2024, the most popular in-browser tools include OpenAI’s ChatGPT, Google’s Gemini, Anthropic’s Claude, and Microsoft’s Copilot.
 The most popular tool for programming environments is GitHub Copilot.
 All tools require you to create or use an existing account, so that they can save your conversations.
 Gemini and Microsoft Copilot have the advantage of using their parent company’s search engines to retrieve web pages related to the AI answer to help you evaluate its accuracy.

-As an OU student, you can use Microsoft Copilot in protected mode: go to https://copilot.microsoft.com, log in with your ou.ac.uk account and make sure there is a green shield.
-Hovering over it should show that commercial data protection applies:
+As an OU student, you can use Microsoft Copilot in protected mode: go to https://copilot.microsoft.com, log in with your ou.ac.uk account and make sure there is a shield.
+Hovering over it should show that data protection applies

 If no particular tool is suggested for the module or subject you are studying, you may wish to try at least two different tools with the kind of prompts given below, to understand their strengths and weaknesses.
 Remember that only Microsoft Copilot provides added protection when logged in as an OU student.